maciejmiklas/led-display/README.md

 You will need extra power supply for driving LEDs - assuming that you are going to use more than one LED Matrix.

 ## Driving single LED Matrix Module
 I've used the MAX7219 and 788BS LED Matrix, this is the one with common anode.
-The schematic below illustrate wiring of LEDs, MAX and Arduino:
+The schematic below illustrates wiring of LEDs, MAX and Arduino:

 <img src="/doc/fritzing/MAX7219-788BS-LEDs_schem.png" width="600px"/>

-This one is equivalent, but instead of single LEDs we have PIN layout for LED Module:
+This one is equivalent, but instead of single LEDs we have PIN layout of LED Module:

 <img src="/doc/fritzing/MAX7219-788BS_schem.png" width="600px"/>